 If there is bleeding in the eye that makes it difficult to examine the retina, your doctor might order an ultrasound to get a better view of the back of the eye.

-This procedure injects gas or air into the vitreous cavity in the center of the eye.
-The bubble of air pushes the damaged part of the retina against the eye’s wall, which stops the flow of fluid behind the retina.
+This procedure involves injecting a gas bubble into the vitreous cavity in the center of the eye.
+The bubble pushes the damaged part of the retina against the eye’s wall, which stops the flow of fluid behind the retina.

 Once they’ve halted the flow, the surgeon uses cryopexy or laser to repair the retinal tear.
 The bubble of air or gas and any liquid is absorbed into the eye, allowing the retina to adhere back into place.

-Left untreated, retinal detachment gets worse and can lead to permanent vision loss.
+No. Left untreated, retinal detachment worsens and can lead to permanent vision loss.

 Retinal detachment must be treated by a medical professional and requires surgery to correct.
 This is the only way to reattach the retina so it can receive the blood supply it needs to remain healthy.

 There is no way to prevent retinal detachment.
-However, there are some things you can do to reduce your risk.
+However, there are some things you can do to reduce your risk, including: